gao-lab/vConv-Figures_and_Tables/README.md

   * [3.2 Reproduce Supplementary Fig. 11 B-I](#32-reproduce-supplementary-fig-11-b-i)

 # vConv paper
-This is the repository for reproducing figures and tables in the paper [Identifying complex sequence patterns with a variable-convolutional layer effectively and efficiently](https://doi.org/10.1101/508242).
+This is the repository for reproducing figures and tables in the paper [Identifying complex sequence patterns in massive omics data with a variable-convolutional layer in deep neural network](https://doi.org/10.1101/508242).

 A Keras-based implementation of vConv is available at [https://github.com/gao-lab/vConv](https://github.com/gao-lab/vConv).